 What are some of the benefits of a good fleet maintenance program?

 The biggest and most desirable benefit of good fleet maintenance is saving money.
 This is because a successful fleet maintenance program will help shift an organization from a reactive, “use it till it breaks” mentality into a preventive maintenance mindset.
 This alone will save thousands of dollars, even in a small fleet.
 Oil costs less to replace preventively than an engine does after it’s stopped working.
-Successful fleet maintenance will also help prevent work orders from slipping through the cracks either from forgetfulness or from neglect.
+Successful fleet maintenance software will also help prevent work orders from slipping through the cracks either from forgetfulness or from neglect.

 One of the benefits that works with this is the ability to more evenly distribute the costs of the fleet maintenance over time.
 This makes costs more predictable and easier to budget for.